 Restaurant advertising has become more and more important as customers discover your business digitally.
-Smaller, locally-owned restaurants are investing real dollars into digital marketing initiatives, including everything from event promotion to Facebook and Google advertisements.
+Smaller, locally-owned restaurants are investing real dollars into digital restaurant marketing initiatives, including everything from event promotion to Facebook and Google advertisements.

 Establishing a slogan or visual identity helps carry your brand and keeps you top of mind.
 And while these restaurant ads come from large chains with a massive marketing team and budget, any restaurant can pull inspiration from these marketing successes.